gullevek/reverse_geolocate/README.md

 -l, --lightroom | Lightroom DB base folder | The folder where the .lrcat file is located.
 Optional, if this is set, LR values are read before any Google maps connection is done.
 Fills the Latitude and Longitude and the location names.
 Lightroom data never overwrites data already set in the XMP sidecar file.
 It is recommended to have Lightroom write the XMP sidecar file before this script is run
 -s, --strict | | Do strict check for Lightroom files and include the path into the check -f, --field | Keyword: overwrite, location, city, state, country, countrycode | In the default no data is overwritten if it is already set.
 With the 'overwrite' flag all data is set new from the Google Maps location data.
 Other arguments are each of the location fields and if set only this field will be set.
 This can be combined with the 'overwrite' flag to overwrite already set data
--n, --nobackup | | Do not create a backup of XMP sidecar file when it is changed -o, --openstreetmap | | Use OpenStreetMap instead of the default google maps -e, --email | email address | For OpenStreetMap with a large number of access
+-d, --fuzzy-cache | distance | Allow fuzzy cache lookup with either default value of 10m or an override value in m or km -n, --nobackup | | Do not create a backup of XMP sidecar file when it is changed -o, --openstreetmap | | Use OpenStreetMap instead of the default google maps -e, --email | email address | For OpenStreetMap with a large number of access